Paragrimm/Gothic-Online/README.md

 # Solutions
 ## GO_Launcher
+WARNING: The Launcher is not working yet.
+It basically starts Gothic as Singleplayer game (it just executes GothicMod.exe without any start parameters yet).
 Is the Gothic Online Launcher that is needed to connect to a server (GO_Server).

 Files needed in Release: